izman1234/drt_frontend/README.md

 ## Setup

 If you only care about using it and not actually contributing go to the tags tab and download the installer of the desired version.
+Then run it and it'll prompt you for some installation instructions.
+That's it!
-Else:
+Else if you'd rather contribute:

 1. Install dependencies:
    ```bash